kima-ventures/reporting/README.md

     CALLBACK_EMAIL_PASSWORD -> The password you've entered for Sendgrid's inbound hook SENDGRID_USERNAME -> Your sendgrid username
     SENDGRID_PASSWORD -> Your sendgrid password
-    APP_DEPLOYED -> 1
+    SECRET_KEY -> A long random string of characters of your choice APP_DEPLOYED -> 1

 **5. Migrate the database and create the initial user**